 This was taking up space in an already overfilled brain and just the simple task of hiring a cleaning company to come twice a month took a huge burden off my shoulders.
 Hey I still have to wash dishes and clean up after my kids, but knowing I have help makes a huge difference.

-If you are in Tampa and looking for a cleaning service I recently had Two Maids and a Mop come to do a cleaning and I was so impressed.
-They were on time, brought all their own equipment, were so sweet and kind, and super detailed oriented.
+If you are in Tampa and looking for a cleaning service I love my cleaning service Straight A’s cleaning.
+The staff is so kind, thorough, and super detailed oriented.
 I also liked how they asked me what areas I wanted them to focus on.
 After looking for some time I was really pleased with the service and so I wanted to share that with all of you.
+They are offering a discount to my readers so be sure to tell them I sent you!
+Contact them here

 Other ways I practice practical self care?